wellyshen/react-cool-portal/README.md

 # React Cool Portal

 This is a React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) for [Portals](https://reactjs.org/docs/portals.html).
-It helps you handle modals, dropdowns, tooltips etc. without struggle.
-Hope you guys 👍🏻 it.
+It helps you render an element outside of its component hierarchy.
+From now on you will never need to struggle with modals, dropdowns, tooltips etc. Hope you guys 👍🏻 it.

 [![build status](https://img.shields.io/travis/wellyshen/react-cool-portal/master?style=flat-square)](https://travis-ci.org/wellyshen/react-cool-portal)